Other Minds (organization)

-Other Minds is an American nonprofit organization based in San Francisco.
+Other Minds (OM) is an American nonprofit organization based in San Francisco.
 It was founded In 1992 by Charles Amirkhanian and Jim Newman.
 According to their mission statement, the organization is dedicated to the "encouragement and propagation of contemporary music."

 The name "Other Minds" has been attributed by Jim Newman to an anonymous obituary that ran in The New Yorker in 1992 which stated that John Cage "...composed music in other people's minds."
 Other Minds has achieved wide recognition and acclaim including the ASCAP award in 2009 for adventurous programming, the American Music Center's 2005 letter of distinction for service to American composers, and the American Composers Forum 2017 Champion of New Music award for Other Minds Executive and Artistic Director Charles Amirkhanian.

 Concerts

 Since 1993, Other Minds has presented an annual festival featuring a wide range of international composers.
 These concerts were previously produced in conjunction with an artist residency retreat held at the Djerassi Resident Artists Program in Woodside, California south of San Francisco in which that year's artists had an opportunity to share their work with each other prior to the festival performances.